 The final leg of the tour involved riding across to France and Cannes for an overnight stop, then straight on to Almeiria in Spain again to meet local community groups seeking to develop educational programmes to aid development of local communities.
 Just 2 days in Almeiria and then onto to Bilbao to get the ferry back to Portsmouth.

 And on it goes.
-Sadly the last year has seen the bike regularly off the road for ongoing major repairs permitting only limited opportunities for outreach.
+Despite the old bike being regularly off the road for ongoing major repairs, support was made possible.

 Please support our drive for greater opportunities, with your unwanted computer equipment, mobile phones and financial support for more information click here